Terms and Conditions

 Cancellations - Due to the manufacturing process of our print, orders cannot be cancelled once processed as a print slot is allocated on a larger printed sheet with several other orders - so even if a file is not supplied, the print run still has to go ahead.
 If you havent supplied a file for print, your 'allocated slot' will still be printed but appear blank (as a bespoke manufactured product, the distance selling act does not apply).
-If

-Abusive language - A certain level of civility is expected during every telephone communication with CMYK and as such any Racism, Insults, Swearing or Abusive language will not be tolerated and will result in the termination of any communication and cancellation of any outstanding orders.
+Abusive language - A certain level of civility is expected during every telephone communication with CPO and as such any Racism, Insults, Swearing or Abusive language will not be tolerated and will result in the termination of any communication and cancellation of any outstanding orders.

-Limitation of Liability - a) The sole liability of CMYK Ltd. in respect of any defect in, or failure of any goods or services supplied or for any shortage in the quantity of goods delivered or for any loss, injury attributable directly or indirectly thereto (other than in respect of death or personal injury) is limited to i) making good by replacement or ii) repairing defects or failures which under proper use appear therein. b) Without prejudice to the foregoing, CMYK Ltd. shall in no circumstances be liable - i) for any indirect or consequential loss (including without limitation loss of production, loss of profit or liability to third parties) suffered or incurred by the customer. ii) for any loss or damage in excess of the contract price for the goods or part thereof in respect of which a claim is made.
+Limitation of Liability - a) The sole liability of CPO in respect of any defect in, or failure of any goods or services supplied or for any shortage in the quantity of goods delivered or for any loss, injury attributable directly or indirectly thereto (other than in respect of death or personal injury) is limited to i) making good by replacement or ii) repairing defects or failures which under proper use appear therein. b) Without prejudice to the foregoing, CPO shall in no circumstances be liable - i) for any indirect or consequential loss (including without limitation loss of production, loss of profit or liability to third parties) suffered or incurred by the customer. ii) for any loss or damage in excess of the contract price for the goods or part thereof in respect of which a claim is made.
 We shall not be liable for any loss to the customer arising from delay in transit of their goods.

 Customer's property - (a) Except in the case of a customer who is not contracting in the course of a business or holding himself out as doing so, customer's property and all property supplied to us by or on behalf of the customer shall while it is in our possession or in transit to or from the customer be deemed to be at customer's risk unless otherwise agreed and the customer should arrange insurance accordingly.